Garrett-DDLong/AnsibleTest/README.md

  2. Once in navigate to the oranizations tab and create a new organization.
 Give it a name and set the execution enviornment to latest

  3. Next, head over to the projects tab and give the project a name, set the oranization to the one just created, and the source control type to git.
-SEt the URL to this repo.
+Set the URL to this repo. `Save` and click `sync`

  4. Create a new invrntory with the oranization previouldy created and give it a name.

  5. Finally create a new template.
 Use the inventory, project, and execution enviornment just created and set the type to run.
-Select the ansible playbook `helloWorld.yaml` hit save then launch.
+Select the ansible playbook `helloWorld.yaml` hit `save` then `launch`.
 That playbook in this repo should execute and should print hello world and the pwd.

 # Other resources